 It may well be the smallest room in the house, but it can often become the hottest; in fact, blow-drying your hair after a steamy shower will most likely lead to red cheeks and heat rash.
 If you have the luxury of a bathroom window, crack it open and bring in a glass of water for the next ten minutes of Caribbean temperatures.

-4. Step out of the tub and land in the toilet
+4. Step out of the tub and into the toilet

 Trying to manoeuvre your way around a small bathroom is tricky, especially with the added slip possibilities created by splashing.
 You step out of the shower and practically land in the basin trying to avoid all contact with the toilet.
 But the bonus is, your towel is never hard to reach!